-- They were together in pursuit: - When Jesus taught, the disciples were together with Him (Matthew 5:1-7:29). - o When Jesus ministered, the disciples were together with Him. - When Jesus performed miracles, the disciples were together with Him (Matthew 8:23-27).
+They were together in pursuit.

+- When Jesus taught, the disciples were together with Him.
+(Matthew 5:1-7:29) - When Jesus ministered, the disciples were together with Him. - When Jesus performed miracles, the disciples were together with Him.
+(Matthew 8:23-27)

-• They were together in service:
+They were together in service.

-- When Jesus feed the 5,000 and the 4,000, the disciples served the people together. - When Jesus sent out the twelve and later send out the 70, He sent them two by two (Mark 6:7-13; Luke 10:1-16).
-They served together. - They were together with questions:
+- When Jesus fed the 5000 and the 4000, the disciples served the people together. - When Jesus sent out the 12 and later sent out the 70, He sent them two-by-two.
+(Mark 6:7-13; Luke 10:1-16)

+They were together with questions.

-- o They didn't understand the hard sayings of Christ (Mark 8). - o They had questions about Christ's identity (Matthew 8:27). - o They didn't always understand His miracles.
+- They didn't understand the hard sayings of Christ.
+(Mark 8) - They had questions about Christ's identity.
+(Matthew 8:27) - They didn't always understand His miracles.

-• They were together in learning.
+They were together in learning.

-- Lord, teach us to pray (Luke 11:1-13).
+- Lord, teach us to pray.
+(Luke 11:1-13)

 - The Sermon on the Mount (Matthew 5-7)

-- o The parables (Matthew 13)
+- The parables (Matthew 13)

-• They were together in love.
+They were together in love.

-In John 13:35-36, Jesus said, "A new commandment I give to you, that you love one another even as I have loved you, that you also love one another.
+In John 13:34-35, Jesus said, "A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
 By this all men will know that you are My disciples, if you have love for one another."

-• They were together in encouragement.
+They were together in encouragement.

-In Luke 22:31, Jesus said to Simon Peter, "Satan has demanded permission to sift you like wheat; but I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers."
+In Luke 22:31-32, Jesus said to Simon Peter, "Satan has demanded permission to sift you like wheat; but I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers."

-• They were together in mission.
+They were together in mission.

-Jesus told the disciples in Matthew 28:19-20, "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and Son and the Holy Spirit, teaching them to observe all that I commanded you...".
+Jesus told the disciples in Matthew 28:19-20, "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you..."

-The disciples were together in their pursuit of Christ, together in their service for Christ, together in their questions about Christ, together in their learning from Christ, together in their love for each other, together in their encouragement, together in mission.
+The disciples were together in their pursuit of Christ, together in their service for Christ, together in their questions about Christ, together in their learning from Christ, together in their love for each other, together in their encouragement, and together in mission.
 They traveled together, ate together, and ministered together.
 Their lives were intentionally woven together.

 The atmosphere created by Christ was not a competition.
 He created an environment where community aided in growth.
 They weren't alone.
 They didn't have to figure it all out by themselves.

 They were securely placed in a community that offered encouragement, strength, accountability, belonging, friendship, and various gifts.